Middle and High School Leagues

 • Teams can display and update team rankings online throughout the season

 • All team matches are calculated towards a player’s Junior Scholastic Rating and Ranking.
 Individual Scholastic Rankings can be viewed either by league or nationally.

 • If an end-of-season individual championship is held for league players, the accreditation fee is waived by US Squash and the results count (1) towards a player’s Scholastic Rating and Ranking, and (2) as a tournament towards their Junior Tournament Ranking.
-For the Junior Tournament Ranking, point values will be assigned to the individual championship tournaments based on the Junior Closed Tier 1 point table with the following point multipliers for given divisions and leagues: High School Individual Championships Point Multiplier Table
+For the Junior Tournament Ranking, point values are based on the Junior Closed Tier 1 point table with the following point multipliers for given divisions and leagues: High School Individual Championships Point Multiplier Table

 • US Squash offers financial grants to new school programs.
 Applications are available on the US Squash website or by contacting Dan Heinrich at firstname.lastname@example.org.

 • US Squash may be able to connect new programs with racquet and equipment manufacturers for special starter rates on equipment

 1. Each league must have a minimum of five teams.